apache/spark/docs/sql-programming-guide.md

 </div>

 <div data-lang="r"  markdown="1">
-The `sql` function enables applications to run SQL queries programmatically and returns the result as a `DataFrame`.
+The `sql` function enables applications to run SQL queries programmatically and returns the result as a `SparkDataFrame`.

 {% highlight r %}
 df <- sql("SELECT * FROM table")